100 Notable alumni of

 -

-Erik James Coleman is an American former professional football safety who played in the National Football League (NFL).
+Erik James Coleman is an American former professional football player who was a safety in the National Football League (NFL).
 He was selected by the New York Jets in the fifth round of the 2004 NFL draft and also played for the Atlanta Falcons and Detroit Lions.
-He played college football at Washington State.
+He played college football for the Washington State Cougars.

 -